 Program Integrity Assurance (PIA) is the process used by USAC to review applications for compliance with program rules and policies.
 During this process, USAC reviews the information on your Form 471 and may contact you with additional questions on specific items.

 The review process has two components:

-- Initial Review, which includes a Services Review - Final Review, which includes a Quality Assurance (QA) review process as an additional check on the work done during Initial Review
+- Initial Review - Final Review, a quality assurance review process on the work done during Initial Review

 Initial Review